-t is probably not news to anyone that the world will soon be divided into before coronavirus and after coronavirus.
-The past several months have presented one challenge after another as companies have scrambled to adjust to a world where stay-at-home orders and social distancing initially brought business operations to a halt or reduced pace.
+s we all know, our world is responding to shifts in how we live and work that are the result of the global coronavirus pandemic.
+Throughout the majority of this year, there's been one challenge after another as companies have scrambled to adjust to a world where stay-at-home orders and social distancing initially brought business operations to a halt or reduced pace.
 Now they are forced them to consider how to execute even the most routine of workplace tasks in the future.